gnorman7/APPM5720_reports/README.md

 6. For the Labeled Faces in the Wild dataset, I explore compression and generation methods through the Singular Value Decomposition.
 7. Using the Keypoint RCNN model, I briefly investigate the area of pose estimation, specifically for photos of climbers.

-** None of the images or loaded data in any of these reports are mine.
-The liscense does not necessarily apply to these images or data and the original source should be referenced instead. **
+**None of the images or loaded data in any of these reports are mine.
+The liscense does not necessarily apply to these images or data and the original source should be referenced instead.**

 I have made these reports publically viewable for other students interested in the class, for people starting the field of Machine Learning to reference, and as a set of examples of my own interests.

+The reports are included as their own repositories and added to this repository through git's submodules.
+To download all the repositories, add the option `--recurse-submodules` (or `--recursive`) to the `git clone` command.